 If you are not a property sales expert, judging the correct price for selling a house can be very tricky.
-Choose a price that is too low and you may sell quickly but be disappointed with your return, choose a price that is too high and you run the risk of your property failing to sell at all.
+Choose a price which is too low and you may sell quickly but be disappointed with your return, choose a price that is too high and you run the risk of your property failing to sell at all.
 By far the safest way to ensure a quick and easy sale with a return that satisfies your requirements is to set the correct price in the first place.
-We have some house selling tips for you that will help you to work out whether or not you are selling a house that is too overpriced.
+We have some house selling tips for you in our step by step guide that will help you to work out whether or not you are selling a house that is too overpriced.

 You can learn a lot from a bit of basic local research, all of which can be done from anywhere that you have an internet connection.
 Most neighbourhoods will have some price variation depending on a range of factors including size, exact position, garaging and outdoor space but in general, if your property is listed a considerable amount higher than your neighbours’ comparative properties, then you are likely to have overpriced.